chris-milsted/sa-demo-ondat/README.md

 # sa-demo-ondat

-Instructions to run the eksctl demo - please see ./Demo-Building.md
+Instructions to run the eksctl demo - please see [demo building](./Demo-Building.md)